Understanding keyword harvesting

 But of course, all of the above sounds easy until we get to the keyword cluster conversation, welcome to contextual hell.
-In order to be able to coherently analyze, gather and position a page, my assumption throughout this article is that you know the deep context of the business.
-As in, you liaise with PMMs, Sales, Partner Managers and Content teams on a regular basis, with a monthly touchpoint in order to understand product-to-market fit along with the company’s detailed direction.
+To be able to analyze, gather and position a page coherently, my assumption throughout this article is that you know the deep context of the business.
+As in, you liaise with PMMs, Sales, Partner Managers and Content teams regularly, with a monthly touchpoint to understand product-to-market fit and the company’s detailed direction.

-Some pointers to get you started (topic clusters is a beast on its own which we will cover at a later date):
+Here are some pointers to get you started (creating topic clusters is a beast on its own which, so read the linked article):

 - Yes, even if you are new to the marketing team you can still position a B2B page relatively well in search, but it will never be as perfect as it should be if you’ve done your clustering research and planning ahead of time.
-Remember you can position a page, but then create endless conflict downstream for the content team if the strategy is not holistic – which results in keyword cannibalization (covered below).
+Remember you can position a page, but then create endless conflict downstream for the content team if the strategy is not holistic, resulting in keyword cannibalization (covered below).